Online Robust and Adaptive Learning from Data Streams: Introduction

 \subsubsection{Novel online learning algorithm for tradeoff between robustness and adaptivity}

 We propose a novel online learning algorithm, called SRA, to consider the tradeoff between the robustness and adaptivity.
-Previous studies \citep{Chu2004,Huang2016,Cejnek2018,Yamanishi2004,Odakura2018,Fearnhead2019,Guo2019} considered only one of them, and even if some considered both, the relation between them was not made clear.
-This study considers both and gives a theoretical analysis for the non-asymptotic convergence of SRA.
-To do so, we adopt the SA scheme \citep{Robbins1951} in a setting that outliers and change points might exist.
-As SRA is formulated on the majorization--minimization principle \citep{Lange2016,Mairal2015}, it is a general algorithm including many schemes, such as the online EM algorithm \citep{Cappe2009,Balakrishnan2017,Karimi2019colt} and stochastic gradient descent (SGD).
-Our approach is regarded as an extension of the work of \citep{Karimi2019colt}, but they presented convergence analysis of the biased SA in the setting that there is no outlier and change point.
-On the contrary, we consider convergence analysis in a setting that outliers and change points might exist.
+Previous studies \citep{Chu2004,Huang2016,Cejnek2018,Yamanishi2004,Odakura2018,Fearnhead2019,Guo2019} considered only one of them, and even when both were considered, the relation between them was not clarified.
+This study considers both the robustness and adaptivity, and gives a theoretical analysis for the non-asymptotic convergence of SRA.
+To do so, we adopt the SA scheme \citep{Robbins1951} in a setting where outliers and change points may exist.
+As SRA is formulated on the majorization--minimization principle \citep{Lange2016,Mairal2015}, it is a general algorithm that includes many schemes, such as the online EM algorithm \citep{Cappe2009,Balakrishnan2017,Karimi2019colt} and stochastic gradient descent (SGD).
+Our approach is considered to be an extension of the work of \citep{Karimi2019colt}, but they presented convergence analysis of the biased SA in the absence of outliers and change points.
+By contrast, we consider convergence analysis in a setting where outliers and change points may exist.
 Our study is novel in that we show non-asymptotic convergence analysis in this broader setting and apply it to quantify and evaluate the tradeoff between the robustness and adaptivity of online learning algorithms.